Louisiana History Washes Away As Sea Levels Rise, Land Sinks

 And those grew into big trees with grapefruit-sized lemons.
 But as land was lost to the Gulf of Mexico, saltwater made its way into the freshwater marsh, killing off the trees and other plants.

-The trees stand like skeletons on the edge of this scrappy wind-beaten island.
+The trees stand like skeletons on the edge of this scrappy, wind-beaten island.
 Waves beat against the dirt, washing it away, exposing shards of ancient pottery.

 "You can see, it's just everywhere ... there's just shards of it all over the place," Blink says.
 "This is earthen pottery made by natives.
 This site is in the process of being destroyed.
 It only has a few more years left."